eth-fabric/website/docs/education/based-rollups/Based-Rollups-Components.md

 ## Details Around Componenents and Sub-Components of Based Rollups from Fabric's POV

-Building on Based Rollup 101, this provides context for the key components and sub-components of a based rollup stack.
+Building on [Based Rollup 101](/website/education/based-rollups/based-rollups-101), this document provides context on the key components and sub-components of a based rollup stack.
 You'll find a visual representation of these elements, followed by a description of each and its role within the stack.

 ![Fabric Overview](/website/assets/images/fabric-overview.png)

 ---
 ## L1 Components
-Below are sub-components that are focused on smart contract and API changes required around L1 infrastructure / to be built on top of Ethereum.
+Changes to L1 infrastructure are required to support block building for based rollups.
+Below are sub-components that are focused on smart contract and API changes.

 ### Commit-Boost

 - **What is it**
-    - Commit-Boost is a Ethereum validator sidecar focused on standardizing the communication between validators and third-party protocols (i.e., preconfs).
+    - Commit-Boost is an Ethereum validator sidecar focused on standardizing the communication between validators and third-party protocols (i.e., preconfs).
     - Enables validators to run a single sidecar while easily making multiple commitments without additional devops overhead.
     - Provides tools to streamline the development of off-chain proposer commitment protocols (e.g., standardizing validator signature requests).
-    - Allows proposers to make a commitment to issue a preconf.
+    - Allows proposers to make a commitment to issue a preconf or future types of commitments.
 - **Resources:**
     - [repo](https://github.com/Commit-Boost/commit-boost-client)
     - [intro post](https://ethresear.ch/t/commit-boost-proposer-platform-to-safely-make-commitments/20107)
     - [docs](https://commit-boost.github.io/commit-boost-client/)

+---

 ### Constraints API